The Evolution of Corporate Sales in a Product-Led World

-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Justin Bauer, the Chief Product Officer at Amplitude, outlines what the evolution of corporate sales can (and will) look like in a product-led world.
+As part of Solutions Review’s Contributed Content Series—a collection of contributed columns written by industry experts in maturing software categories—Justin Bauer, the Chief Product Officer at Amplitude, outlines what the evolution of corporate sales can (and will) look like in a product-led world.

 Companies and experts have talked about the promise of product-led growth (PLG) for a long time.
 And it makes sense.
 PLG is a go-to-market strategy that relies on the product as the primary vehicle for business growth.
 If you have a great product that is easy to use and easy to monetize, PLG serves as a multiplier to your overall growth strategy.

 We see more and more companies agree: according to our second annual Product Report, 37 percent of product and growth leaders said product-led growth is their top priority.
 And this makes sense, especially given today’s economic environment.
 With lower customer acquisition costs, PLG is the most efficient growth form.
 But as more companies lean into PLG, a new question emerges: How does this impact our corporate sales organization?
 The good news is that sales-led growth, as we know it, is not going away, but it will need to evolve.

 The adoption of PLG shakes up the traditional sales-led organization because it flips the sales funnel on its head.
 It used to be that customers were educated on a product by marketing materials or sales pitches.
 That’s no longer the case.
 With PLG, people can try your product—often with limited functionality—to determine if it’s worth the spend.
 With monetization coming directly from the product, there is a clear overlap in the role of sales, especially in SMB and mid-market, and the product itself.